-When you type text within PowerPoint, the appearance of your text, such as its font type and size is based on the Theme which is applied to your presentation.
-So if you use PowerPoint's default Office Theme, then anything you type into a text object may be in the Calibri typeface.
-You can easily change the Theme Fonts set altogether for your presentation, and all text instances will change to the default typefaces of the new Theme or Theme Fonts set.
+Type text within your PowerPoint slide, and its font type and size are decided based on the Theme applied to your presentation.
+For example, if you use PowerPoint's default Office Theme, then all your typed text will sport the Calibri typeface.
+You can quickly change the Theme Fonts set altogether for your presentation, and all text instances will switch to the default typefaces of the new Theme or Theme Fonts set.
 However, there may be times when you want to override these defaults and choose a typeface that is different, or even a different font size.
 In this tutorial, we use the terms typeface and font type interchangeably.
-Let us now explore how you can choose different font types and change the font size of the selected text on the slide in PowerPoint 2013 for Windows:
+Let us now explore how you can choose different font types and change the font size of the selected text on the slide in PowerPoint 2016 for Windows:

 - Create a new presentation and type some text in the placeholder, as shown in Figure 1.

 - Select the text which you want to format (refer to Figure 1, above).
 Now, navigate to the Home tab of the Ribbon and locate the Font group, as shown highlighted in red within Figure 2.